makrai/notes/zarriess21-decoding-survey.md

 ## 4.3 sampling-based methods

-* additional heuristics to shape or truncate the model distributions.
-A
+* additional heuristics to shape or truncate the model distributions
 * temperature sampling [157] that shapes the probability distribution with a temperature t and can be seen as a parameter of the softmax calculation [71]
-  * often used with low temperatures, ie, α < 1, as this skews the distribution to the high probability events.
-A
+  * often used with low temperatures ie α < 1, as this skews the distribution to the high probability events
   * detailed evaluation of the effect of temperature on quality and diversity is reported by Caccia+ [103]: they find the neural language models trained with a standard MLE objective outperform GANs in terms of the quality-diversity trade-off, and temperature can be used to systematically balance this trade-off
 * nucleus [71] and top-k sampling [99] are well-known decoding diversity methods
   * both sample from truncated language model distributions
     * In each decoding step, a set of most probable next tokens is determined,